stratum-mining/sv2-workshop/README.md

 python3 -m http.server 8080
 ```

-To make the slides accessible on the SRI VM for participants to view on their machines:
+To make the slides accessible on the SRI VPS for participants to view on their machines:

-1. Remote into the SRI VM.
+1. Remote into the SRI VPS.
 2. Create a new `tmux` session.
 3. `cd ~/sv2-workshop`.
 4. Make sure the correct `workshop` branch (or branch of your choosing) is checked out.
 5. Run the HTTP server.

 > Note: This can be done on any machine, however the slides specifically point the user to the SRI
-VM URL.
+VPS URL.
 If you choose to host the slides on another machine, remember to update the slides with the
 update endpoint.

 ## Custom Signet